 The idea for Band Aid was proposed by one man, Bob Geldof, since granted an honorary knighthood but in 1984 a musician down on his luck, who enlisted the much more successful go-getter, Ultravox’s Midge Ure (who remains unknighted for no good reason), to bring the dream to fruition as its producer.

-They created a megagroup recruited from 47 of the biggest hitters in British music, which that year included Spandau Ballet.
+The pair created a megagroup by recruiting 45 of the biggest hitters in British music, which that year included Spandau Ballet.
 Recent books by Ure and Spandau’s Gary Kemp provide entertaining and detailed accounts of the Band Aid venture, spiced with the frankness that comes from hindsight.
 These short extracts give the flavour…

 “Did you see that report about the famine in Ethiopia on the telly last night?”
 I confessed I hadn’t.
 “It’s just horrific.”
 Bob went on in great detail about how he wanted to do something about it, and ended up saying, “I want to do something to raise some money for Ethiopia.
 Will you help?”